dannuzak/My-digital-CV/README.md

 [Portfolio](https://my-portfolio-dannuzak.netlify.app/) / [Github](https://github.com/dannuzak) / [LinkedIn](https://www.linkedin.com/in/danielazacarias/) / [Email](mailto:daniela.zacarias@outlook.com)
 <br><br>

-- I am a creative frontend developer and I enjoy making beautiful and functional websites.
+- I am a creative frontend developer with a background in project management and administration
-- As a former project manager and administrator, I aim to contribute with a good balance between structure, productivity, solution-oriented mindset, flexibility and creativity.
+- I have a strong interest in UI/UX design and I aim to contribute with a good balance between structure, productivity, solution-oriented mindset, flexibility and creativity
-- Open to relocate, currently based in Gothenburg, Sweden.
+- Open to relocate, currently based in Gothenburg, Sweden
 <br><br>

 ## 💥 CODE SKILLS